IMRealtor/active_job-arguments_plus/README.md

 This gem is in place to allow for additional object types to be serializable via `ActiveJob::Arguments`.

+## Version 0.1.1

+* making the dependancy on PhModel optional

 ## Version 0.1.0

 * Supporting: